Skip site navigation (1)Skip section navigation (2)

 Add a user ID to the key

-Protect the key with a password
+Don't protect the secret key material with a password

 Global options